PU-Transformer: Point Cloud Upsampling Transformer: Introduction

 As a basic 3D low-level vision task, point cloud upsampling aims to generate dense point clouds from sparse input, where the generated data should recover the fine-grained structures at a higher resolution.
-Moreover, the upsampled points are expected to lie on the underlying surfaces in a uniform distribution, benefiting downstream tasks for both 3D visual analysis~\cite{liu2019relation, qiu2021pnp} and graphic modeling~\cite{mitra2003estimating, mitra2004registration}.
-Following the success of Convolution Neural Networks (CNNs) in image super-resolution~\cite{dong2015image, kim2016accurate, anwar2020deep} and Multi-Layer-Perceptrons (MLPs) in point cloud analysis~\cite{qi2017pointnet, qi2017pointnet++}, previous point cloud upsampling networks~\cite{yu2018pu, yifan2019patch, li2019pu, qian2020pugeo, qian2021pu, li2021point} developed MLP-based structures to encode features and estimate new points.
-Although such an MLP operation can learn from point cloud data, the effectiveness of a whole network is limited by the MLP's insufficient expression and generalization capability.
-Different from existing methods, we introduce a powerful transformer model named PU-Transformer, specializing in the point cloud upsampling task.
-Next, we explain our key reasons for adopting transformers to point cloud upsampling.
+Moreover, the upsampled points are expected to lie on the underlying surfaces in a uniform distribution, benefiting downstream tasks for both 3D visual analysis~\cite{liu2019relation,qiu2021pnp} and graphic modeling~\cite{mitra2003estimating,mitra2004registration}.
+Following the success of Convolution Neural Networks (CNNs) in image super-resolution~\cite{dong2015image,kim2016accurate,anwar2020deep} and Multi-Layer-Perceptrons (MLPs) in point cloud analysis~\cite{qi2017pointnet,qi2017pointnet++}, previous methods tended to upsample point clouds via complex network designs (\eg, Graph Convolutional Network~\cite{qian2021pu}, Generative Adversarial Network~\cite{li2019pu}) and dedicated upsampling strategies (\eg, progressive training~\cite{yifan2019patch}, coarse-to-fine reconstruction~\cite{liu2020spu}, disentangled refinement~\cite{li2021point}).
+As far as we are concerned, these methods share a key to point cloud upsampling: learning the representative features of given points to estimate the distribution of new points.
+Considering that regular MLPs have limited-expression and generalization capability, we need a more powerful tool to extract fine-grained point feature representations for high-fidelity upsampling.
+To this end, we introduce a succinct transformer model, PU-Transformer, to effectively upsample point clouds following a simple pipeline as illustrated in Fig.~\ref{fig:net}.
+The main reasons for adopting transformers to point cloud upsampling are as follows: